jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes Now we can answer the question of why protecting against access to password hashes is so important.
-It is because if attackers get access to the password hashes, they can crack the hashes to get the passwords, and then they can use the passwords to attack other sites.
-So protecting against access to password hashes is critical from a security perspective.
+.notes Now we can answer the question of why protecting access to password hashes is so important.
+It is because if attackers get access to the password hashes, they can crack the hashes to get the passwords, and then they can use the passwords to attack other systems.
+So protecting access to password hashes is critical from a security perspective.

 <h1 style="font-size: 330px; position: absolute; top: 210px; left: 260px;">Why<span class="white">?</span></h1>